arafat877/uniswap-interface-moonbeam/README.md

 # Classic DEX Example forked from Sushiswap-Classic-Exchange (Uniswap)

-Forked from [sushiswap/sushiswap-classic-exchange](https://github.com/sushiswap/sushiswap-classic-exchange), and updated for both a Moonbase Standalone Node and Moonbase Alpha.
+Forked from [sushiswap/sushiswap-classic-exchange](https://github.com/sushiswap/sushiswap-classic-exchange), and updated for the ROPSTEN TestNet.

-## Moonbase ROPSTEN Addresses
+## The ROPSTEN Addresses

 If you use the [following repository](https://github.com/albertov19/uniswap-contracts-moonbeam): your contracts should have the following addresses: